 In 2008, as a fortified border wall is being built between the US and Mexico, California's Border Field State Park will be cut off from the Mexican side.
 I got there as the wall was about to go up.
 Here are photos and stories of this fascinating corner of our two countries.

-(To come back to this tour, click the "return to tour" link
+To get a larger version of any picture, click on it.
+(To come back to this tour, click the "return to tour" link or use your brower's "Back" button.)

 At the very southwestern corner of the mainland US are a little stone monument and a fence running into the ocean:

-The two sides of the fence are completely different.
-On the Mexican side is urban Tijuana: buildings, streets, and lots of people.
-The mid-September day I visited, musicians were playing underneath a giant inflatable Coca-Cola can... families lounged under beach umbrellas, and Mexican Scouts filled the beach with tents, archery, and happy voices.
 The U.S. side is parkland: the Tijuana River National Estuarine Research Reserve and California's Border Field State Park.
 The parking lot held a trickle of visitors, and state park rangers handed out free pizza for beach cleanup volunteers -- all under the watchful eye of US Border Patrol officers:

 This view into Mexico -- the mirador and the bull ring -- will probably be history soon.
 The red fences that start here on the beach (on the US side) protect the strip of land for the new border wall.
 On the hills east of here, trucks and agents on horseback are already patrolling the line.
 There'll also be a new road along the US side of the wall.

-Here around the monument are people making the most of what'll probably the last chance for this much contact between the sides of the border.
-Musicians on opposite sides of the fence played together while a video crew filmed from the Mexican side.
 The fence has been here since before the time that former American First Lady Pat Nixon dedicated the park in 1974 (agents cut the fence so she could walk through to Mexico).
-The monument has been here since te 1800s... and I'm guessing that it will soon be on the Mexican side of the new wall.
+The monument has been here since the 1800s... and I'm guessing that it will soon be on the Mexican side of the new wall.

 People flying kites that soar above the fence -- and a plaque placed near the fence for the park's opening in 1974: